Date of Degree

 broadcast regulation, community media, FCC, LPFM, media history, radio

 Copyright 2009 Zack Stiegler

 Stiegler, Zachary Joseph.
-"The policy and practice of community radio: localism versus nationalism in U.S. broadcasting." doctoral dissertation, University of Iowa, 2009.
+"The policy and practice of community radio: localism versus nationalism in U.S. broadcasting."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.